electrode-io/electrode-native/README.md

 `Demo - APIs`

 - Create the todo api schema and generate the api / publish it for use in the demo native app / miniapps.
+[BL] [EMP-195](https://jira.walmart.com/browse/EMP-195)
-- Create the hello world api schema and generate the api / publish it
+- Create the hello world api schema and generate the api / publish it [BL] [EMP-196](https://jira.walmart.com/browse/EMP-196)

 `Demo - Miniapps`